Aspects of a Generalized Theory of Sparsity based Inference in Linear Inverse Problems: introduction

 Throughout this paper, we refer to vectors by lowercase bold-face letters.
 The notation $A^T$ denotes the transpose of the real matrix, $A$.
 The notation $\norm{\textbf{a}}_p$ denote the $\ell_p$-norm.
 The symbols $\mathbb{R}$, $\mathbb{R}^+$, and $\mathbb{N}$ denote, respectively, the real, positive real, and natural numbers.
 Finally, unless stated otherwise, all unbolded lowercase letters denote either scalars or sequences drawn from real or complex fields.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:background}, we cover relevant background information for this paper including an introduction to the CG-based inference methods (\ref{subsec:cg}).
 In Section~\ref{sec:gsparsity}, we introduce a new notion of generalized sparsity, and with it, define a new weak null space property.
 We conclude the section with a generalization of the theorem for basis pursuit.
 In Section~\ref{sec:cg-connection}, we explore how a subset of CG distributions generate regularizers that satisfy the requirements of the theory in this paper.
 In Section~\ref{sec:g-irls}, we introduce a generalized version of the IRLS algorithm and give conditions for when the algorithm will estimate regularized least squares solutions.
-Lastly, in Section~\ref{sec:discussion}, we give closing remarks and point to some questions we are interested in exploring in the future.
+In Section~\ref{sec:Num_Res} we present numerical results demonstrating the benefit of generalizing the IRLS algorithm.
+Lastly, in Section~\ref{sec:discussion}, we give closing remarks and point to some questions which can help guide the future work stemming from this paper.